RickStrahl/MarkdownMonster/README.md

 * Drag and drop documents from Explorer and Folder Browser
 * Open Command Window or Explorer for active document

-### Basic Git Support
+### Git Integration
+* Show Git Status in Folder Browser
+* Commit and push Dialog
-* Commit and push active document to Git
+* Commit and push active file, folder browser file
+* Commit and push all pending changes
+* Undo Changes
+* Add Ignored Files
+* Clone Repository
-* Open Git Client for active document or folder
+* Open in Git Client

 ### Weblog Publisher
 * Create or edit Weblog posts using Markdown